GDP first quarterly estimate, UK: April to June 2024

 2. Headline GDP figures

-UK real gross domestic product (GDP) is estimated to have fallen by 0.3% in Quarter 4 (Oct to Dec) 2023.
-This follows an unrevised estimated fall of 0.1% in the previous quarter.
-Across Quarter 3 (July to Sept) and Quarter 4 2023, we estimate that the UK economy contracted by a cumulative 0.5%.
-Compared with the same quarter a year ago, real GDP is estimated to have fallen by 0.2%.
+UK real gross domestic product (GDP) is estimated to have grown by 0.6% in Quarter 2 (Apr to June) 2024, following growth of 0.7% in the previous quarter (Figure 1 and Table 1).
+Compared with the same quarter a year ago, real GDP is estimated to have increased by 0.9%.

-Nominal GDP is estimated to have fallen by 0.2% in Quarter 4 2023, attributed to a fall in gross operating surplus for corporations.
-Compared with the same quarter a year ago, nominal GDP is estimated to have increased by 5.0%.
+Nominal GDP is estimated to have increased by 0.9% in Quarter 2 2024, mainly driven by increases in gross operating surplus of corporations, other income and compensation of employees.
+Compared with the same quarter a year ago, nominal GDP is estimated to have increased by 3.0%.

 The implied GDP deflator represents the broadest measure of inflation in the domestic economy, reflecting changes in the price of all goods and services that comprise GDP.
-Note that the GDP deflator covers the whole of the domestic economy, not just consumer spending, and also reflects the change in the relative price of exports to imports.
-For more information on the implied GDP deflator, see our Measuring price changes of the UK national accounts: February 2023 article.
+It is important to note that the GDP deflator covers the whole of the domestic economy, not just consumer spending, and also reflects the change in the relative price of exports to imports.
+For more information on the implied GDP deflator, see our Measuring price changes of the UK national accounts: February 2023 release.

 The three approaches to measuring GDP